 Because the shock would be painful for a patient who is awake, an intravenous medication is given to sedate the patient.
 Patients are asleep during the cardioversion and most do not remember the procedure.
 It is not usually necessary to have a breathing tube (endotracheal tube) placed before the procedure.

 Two electrode patches or paddles are applied to the skin after the skin is shaved (figure 3).
 One patch is applied near the right upper chest, and the second is placed either on the lower left chest or the back, under the left shoulder blade.
 When the patient is sedated, a burst of electrical current is sent through these patches or paddles.
 Most of the electrical impulse is absorbed by the chest, but some makes it to the heart.
 The amount of energy used depends upon the arrhythmia.
 If the first attempt is unsuccessful at converting the heart rhythm to normal, subsequent higher energy shocks may be needed.

 Once the setup and sedation are complete, the cardioversion itself takes only a few seconds.
 The patient usually awakens 5 to 10 minutes after the cardioversion when the anesthetic drug administered for sedation wears off.

 Cardioversion in patients with implanted devices — Some patients who require a cardioversion procedure already have a pacemaker or implantable cardioverter-defibrillator (ICD).
 An ICD is a device that is surgically placed under the skin in the chest and constantly monitors the heart's rhythm.
 It delivers a cardioverting or defibrillating shock if a life-threatening arrhythmia develops.
 This device is discussed in detail in a separate topic.
-(See "Patient information: Implantable cardioverter-defibrillators (Beyond the Basics)".)
+(See "Patient education: Implantable cardioverter-defibrillators (Beyond the Basics)".)

 Several precautions are necessary when attempting external cardioversion in a patient with a permanent implanted device.
 Cardioversion can change the settings of the ICD or pacemaker, or may damage the ICD or pacemaker, the leads, or the heart's tissue.
 To reduce these risks, the patches or paddles are placed at least 12 cm from the pacemaker or ICD and usually in a front-to-back position.
 After cardioversion, the pacemaker or ICD is usually evaluated to ensure that it still functions normally.